Rabah0811/Hackathon-JustinRabahTimeo/README.md

   --function verify_student_diplomas \
   --args <STUDENT_ADDRESS>
 ```
-However, all of this is done on the web page and you just have to research someone with its adress.
+However, all of this is done on the web page and you just have to research someone with its adress:

-##Demo
 <img width="940" height="150" alt="Screenshot 2025-09-28 at 03 36 54" src="https://github.com/user-attachments/assets/c3c14f39-ea82-4260-93d8-46bfb03835a5" />